sumit280188/Nomoto_model/README.md

 motion primitives with the A* algorithm for finding the optimal paths for autonomous ships.

-For simulating the Nomoto model ODEint was used which is included in the boost library. integrate_adaptive is used if the observer is called at each timestep.
+For simulating the Nomoto model ODEint was used which is included in the BOOST library. integrate_adaptive is used if the observer is called at each timestep.
 Syntax: integrate_adaptive(stepper , system , x0 , t0 , t1 , dt , observer)